-&lt;sup>15 The School of Medicine takes cognizance of the University's academic and registrar policies.
-Due to the nature of the structure of the medical school curriculum and utilization of academic and clinical sites within the five state region of Washington, Wyoming, Alaska, Montana, and Idaho, the School's SPC's guidelines for managing the students' academic progress and professional development may differ from University's policies but not to the detriment of the student.
+The UWSOM's policies may differ from the University's policies.
+This is due to the unique structure of the medical school, dispersed over academic and clinical sites in a five-state region.
+SPC's guidelines for managing students' academic progress and professional development may differ from the University's policies, but not to the detriment of the student.